Six operations on dg enhancements of derived categories of sheaves: Description of the main results

 \subsubsection{The 2-multicategory of formulas}

+The $\kk$-linear 2-multicategory $\FML_\kk$ of formulas is our formal tool to describe all relations between functors between derived categories of sheaves that we can lift to dg $\kk$-enhancements.
+We explain how to summarize our lifting results using this multicategory.

-Our lifting results may be summarized using the $\kk$-linear 2-multicategory $\FML_\kk$ of formulas.
-Essentially, $\FML_\kk$ is the free $\kk$-linear 2-multicategory with relations whose objects are symbols $\ud X$ (and $\ud X^\opp$), for each $\kk$-ringed site $X$, whose generating 1-morphisms are $\ud{\otimes}$, $\ud\sheafHom$, $\ud\alpha^*$, $\ud\alpha_*$, $\ud\alpha_!$, $\ud\alpha^!$ (and symbols $\ud{\mathcal{O}}$, $\ud\alpha\inv$, $\ud\Gamma$, $\ud\Hom$) and whose generating 2-morphisms are the ``formulas'' given by the entries of the left column of table~\ref{tab:main}; the relations we impose just say that all the generating 2-morphisms labeled $\sim$ are invertible.
-We refer the reader to \ref{sec:2-multicat-formulas} for a precise definition of $\FML_\kk$ (there are a few more generating 2-morphisms and relations that we ignore here).
+Essentially, $\FML_\kk$ is the free $\kk$-linear 2-multicategory with relations whose objects are symbols $\ud X$ (and $\ud X^\opp$), for each $\kk$-ringed site $X$, whose generating 1-morphisms are symbols $\ud{\otimes}$, $\ud\sheafHom$, $\ud\alpha^*$, $\ud\alpha_*$, $\ud\alpha_!$, $\ud\alpha^!$ (and $\ud{\mathcal{O}}$, $\ud\alpha\inv$, $\ud\Gamma$, $\ud\Hom$) and whose generating 2-morphisms are the ``formulas'' given by the entries of the left column of table~\ref{tab:main}; the relations we impose just say that all the generating 2-morphisms labeled $\sim$ are invertible.
+We refer the reader to \ref{sec:2-multicat-formulas} for a precise definition of $\FML_\kk$ (there are a few more generating 2-morphisms and relations that are not important and ignored here).

 There is an obvious interpretation functor